zhenglong1603/tp/docs/UserGuide.md

 * `deletemr ic/S1234567A`
 * `deletemr ic/T0260144G`

+Format 2: `deletemr INDEX`

+* Deletes the medical report of the person at the specified `INDEX`
+* The index refers to the index number shown in the displayed person list.
+* This index **must be a positive integer** 1, 2, 3, ...

+Examples:
+* `deletemr 1`

 **Warning**

-1. The patient with the given NRIC must exist, otherwise Klinix will show an error message.
+1. The patient with the given NRIC, or at the specified index must exist, otherwise Klinix will show an error message.
 2. If the patient does not have an existing medical report, nothing will happen.

-### Add medicine usage records: `addmu`
+### Adding medicine usage records: `addmu`

 Add a new medicine usage record as part of a patient’s medical history or medical needs.